 The gaming headset features good all round sound and directionality with its DTS Surround Sensation.
 While it might not have the best comfort or sound out of the box, it has definitely become a real joy to use after some tweaking.

-After unboxing headset, it immediately struck me as being very similar to designs of the G35 from Logitech for having large square driver housings.
-But these definitely cans don’t feel cheap by any standards, and even feels more premium than the much heralded Corsair HS1.
+After unboxing the headset, it immediately struck me as being very similar to the designs of the G35 from Logitech for having large square driver housings.
+But these definite cans don’t feel cheap by any standards, and even feel more premium than the much-heralded Corsair HS1.
 Dressed in mostly glossy black plastic with red trims, the headset certainly aims to please the eyes.
 That premium coat of gloss is also a fingerprint magnet, thus oily fingers beware.
 In terms of weight, these feel just right for a headset of this price and size.

-On each of the ear cups feature a Thermaltake Logo “Tt” that can be LED-backlit depending on the user’s choosing, which is a great feature considering not everyone wants headsets that glow 24/7.
+Each of the ear cups features a Thermaltake Logo “Tt” that can be LED-backlit depending on the user’s choosing, which is a great feature considering not everyone wants headsets that glow 24/7.
 Since these are meant for professional gaming use, Thermaltake suspected that the Shock One will probably be on the road a lot.
-Therefore, they introduced a nice folding mechanism that compacts the gaming headset to a size a little longer than your standard 6″ subway sandwitch.
-As mentioned before, the hinges on this headset is built solid and provides assurance in its lasting ability.
+Therefore, they introduced a nice folding mechanism that compacts the gaming headset to a size a little longer than your standard 6″ subway sandwich.
+As mentioned before, the hinges on this headset are built solid and provide assurance in its lasting ability.

-Now about after 50 hours of use, the headset has been tamed even after a Mass Effect 2 marathon.
+Now after 50 hours of use, the headset has been tamed even after a Mass Effect 2 marathon.
 That aside, it’s nice of Thermaltake to include a pair of velour pads if anyone finds their leatherette pads to be uncomfortable.
 This was one of the saving graces of this headset.
-The leatherette pads are very soft and velvety, and is definitely one of the best in terms of comfort.
+The leatherette pads are very soft and velvety and are definitely one of the best in terms of comfort.
 Changing to the velour pads is a snap (literally snap-on installation), and requires 10 seconds at best.
-The velour pads is where this headset falls short of the Corsair HS1, as they do not offer the same memory-foam found on the Corsairs, nor their ultra smooth fabric.
+The velour pads are where this headset falls short of the Corsair HS1, as they do not offer the same memory-foam found on the Corsairs, nor their ultra-smooth fabric.
 While they are not bad at all, they just feel a little generic when compared to other headsets.

 Broadens the soundstage and creates a phantom center channel for improved clarity and audio timbre.
 Obtaining this certification is no easy feat, and this review also explores the impact on audio performance later on.